Weijingmin2000/Weijingmin2000.github.io/_pages/projects.md

 Research Program, Team leader<br>
 <ul>
     <li>Developed a facial emotion assessment system based on facial language understanding.</li>
-    <li>Completed the training and validation of YOLO v5 and Dual Path Network on PC side.</li>
+    <li>Completed the training and validation of YOLO v5 and Dual Path Network on PC side, which involves processing multi-frame data, targeting and classifying facial emotion, creating a visualization UI, and utilizing time series methods to predict emotions.</li>
-    <li>Deployed the model on embedded platform, accelerate model inference speed in a GPU-free environment.</li>
+    <li>Deployed the model on embedded platform, accelerate model inference speed in a GPU-free environment, addressing challenges in detection accuracy and model efficiency.</li>
     <li>Realized accurate facial emotion targeting and classification.</li>
 </ul><p>